mzettersten/crossAct/README.md

 ## Questions

-Feel free to contact me at **zettersten@wisc.edu** if you have any comments or questions about the data or the analyses.
+Feel free to contact me at **martincz@princeton.edu** if you have any comments or questions about the data or the analyses.